mukeshkumar1451/Data/README.md

 - Each Acceptance Criterion must have at least:
   • One positive validation
   • One negative validation where applicable
-- Do NOT duplicate actions.
+- Do NOT duplicate validations.
-- Each step must validate a distinct business rule.
+- Each step must validate one distinct business rule.

-5. YES/NO RULE:
+5. YES/NO HANDLING:
 - If Yes and No produce different system behavior, they MUST be separate steps.
-- If Yes and No only validate field selection availability, they may be combined.
+- If Yes and No only validate field availability, they may be combined.
-- When separate, each must have distinct Expected Results.
+- Separate steps must have distinct Expected Results.

 6. Expected Results:
 - Must begin with “The system”.
-- Must describe rule enforcement, calculation, visibility, restriction, status change, or dependency behavior.
+- Must describe enforcement, calculation result, restriction, visibility rule, status change, or dependency behavior.
 - Do NOT use:
   verify
   check